-Working in Logistics or Distribution is a never-ending effort to be as productive and cost-efficient as possible to keep up with the increasing demands of the market.
-In these challenging times, when the market is rapidly changing its behaviour and e-commerce is accelerating, Logistics and Distribution centres need to keep up with an even higher pace and demands.
-Since the pandemic hit us, more than one in three consumers state that they have started to or increased their online grocery shopping.
+Working in Logistics or Distribution is a never-ending strive to be as productive and cost-efficient as possible to keep up with the increasing demands of the market.
+In these challenging times when the market is rapidly changing its behaviour and online sales or e-commerce is accelerating, Logistics and Distribution centres need to keep up with an even higher pace and demand.
+Since the pandemic hit us, more than one in three consumers admit to beginning with – or increasing – their online grocery shopping.
 (Source: Ericsson) Are there still elements in the logistics process that can be improved?
-Is doubled productivity in Logistics possible for you?
+Is doubled productivity even a possibility?

-In the world of music, films and apps, the digital transformation has enabled consumers instant access to whatever content they want whenever they want.
-In the non-digital world, physical products still need to be shipped to their destination by trucks, trains, airplanes, or ships.
+In the media industry, the digital transformation has enabled consumers instant access to whatever content they want.
+In the non-digital world, products still need to be shipped to their destination by trucks, trains, airplanes, or ships.
 However, since the digital “instant-access society” has become so successful, consumers now also expect instant access to physical deliveries.
-These expectations are also evident in the B2B sector; of the companies surveyed in a study, 88% say that their customers currently request same-day delivery.
+These expectations are also evident in the B2B sector; of the companies surveyed in a study, 88 percent say that their customers currently request same-day delivery.
 (Source: Ericsson)

 The solutions enabling this evolution has been a combination of manufacturing where the production costs are optimal, just-in-time shipping, highly automated fulfilment centres and, to a growing extent, mobile connectivity.

 Looking at this simplified process flow within a distribution centre we have identified 3 steps that can be improved, potentially reaching as high as doubled productivity, depending on the site’s unique challenges of course.